 - Toss all the ingredients right into the Pressure cooker (Instant Pot) - no need to sauté any vegetables.
 Stir to combine.
 Make sure the liquid is covering the veggies.

-- Lock lid and set machine to cook at high pressure for 15 minutes and let the pressure cooker do its work.
+- Lock the lid, set the machine to cook at high pressure for 15 minutes and let the pressure cooker do its work.

-- Allow the Pressure cooker (Instant Pot) to naturally release pressure for 5-10 minutes.
+- Allow the Pressure cooker (Instant Pot) to release pressure for 5-10 minutes naturally.

 - Carefully turn the steam valve to the venting position to release the remaining pressure.

 - Carefully open the lid, away from your face, and stir the soup.